-This Prospectus comprises a prospectus for the purposes of Article 5 of Directive 2003/71/EC, as amended (the "Prospectus Directive") and for the purpose of giving information with regard to the Metropolis and the Bonds which is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Metropolis.
+This Prospectus comprises a prospectus for the purposes of Article 6 of Regulation (EU) 2017/1129 (the "Prospectus Regulation") and for the purpose of giving the necessary information with regard to the Metropolis and the Bonds which is material to an investor for making an informed assessment of: (i) the assets and liabilities, profit and losses, financial position and prospects of the Metropolis, (ii) the rights attaching to the Bonds, and (iii) the reasons for the issuance and its impact on the Metropolis.
 Accordingly, the Metropolis accepts responsibility for the information contained in this Prospectus.
-To the best of the knowledge of the Metropolis (having taken all reasonable care to ensure that such is the case) the information contained in this Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.
+To the best of the knowledge of the Metropolis, the information contained in this Prospectus is in accordance with the facts and this Prospectus makes no omission likely to affect its import.

-To the fullest extent permitted by law, none of the Joint Lead Managers (as defined under "Subscription and Sale") accepts any responsibility for the contents of this Prospectus or for any other statement, made or purported to be made by the Joint Lead Managers or on their behalf in connection with the Metropolis or the issue and offering of the Bonds.
+To the fullest extent permitted by law, none of the Joint Lead Managers (as defined under "Subscription and Sale") accepts any responsibility for: (i) the contents of this Prospectus or for any other statement, made or purported to be made by the Joint Lead Managers or on their behalf in connection with the Metropolis or the issue and offering of the Bonds, or (ii) the acts or omissions of the Metropolis or any other person (other than the relevant Joint Lead Manager) in connection with the issue and offering of the Bonds.
 The Joint Lead Managers accordingly disclaim all and any liability whether arising in tort or contract or otherwise (save as referred to above) which they might otherwise have in respect of this Prospectus or any such statement.

-Other than the application for the admission of the Bonds to the Official List together with admission of the Bonds to trading on the Regulated Market, and the application to list the Bonds on the TOKYO PROBOND Market, no action is being taken to permit a public offering of the Bonds or the distribution of this Prospectus (in proof or final form) in any jurisdiction where action would be required for such purposes.
+Other than the application for the admission of the Bonds to the Official List together with admission of the Bonds to trading on the Main Market, and the application to list the Bonds on the TOKYO PRO-BOND Market, no action is being taken to permit a public offering of the Bonds or the distribution of this Prospectus (in proof or final form) in any jurisdiction where action would be required for such purposes.